dwave-examples/tour-planning/README.md

 # Tour Planning

-A demonstration of using hard and soft constraints on the Leap\ &trade;
+A demonstration of using hard and soft constraints on the Leap&trade;
 quantum-classical hybrid constrained quadratic (CQM) solver.

 This example solves a problem of selecting, for a tour divided into several legs